-Effective December 11, 2023, Cavello Bay became the beneficial owner of 100% of the issued share capital of each of River Thames Insurance Company Limited, Mercantile Indemnity Company Limited and Rombalds Run-off Limited.
-As Enstar was the ultimate parent of these entities as well as Cavello Bay, all entities were under common control prior to the change in control.
-Therefore, the comparative balances prepared in accordance with US GAAP, specific to Cavello Bay have been restated as if the change in control had become effective as of the beginning of the earliest period presented using the historical cost of the parent.
+Effective November 6, 2024, Cavello Bay merged with Starstone Insurance Bermuda ("SIBL") and its subsidiaries, StarStone Insurance SE (Liechtenstein), StarStone Finance Limited (UK) and StarStone Corporate Capital Limited (Ireland)1, (together "SIBL Group").
+As Enstar was the ultimate parent of SIBL and Cavello Bay, both entities were under common control prior to the merger and comparative balances have been restated as if the merger had become effective as of the beginning of the earliest period presented using the historical cost of the parent.